 CR – ASCII Carriage Return.

 - Serial port configuration: Selectable baud rate = 9600, 19200.
 Always 8 data bits, 1 stop bit, no parity.
 Only the receive data line is monitored, all other serial port signals are ignored.

-- External LED display current limits: 150mA maximum current per display segment (each 7-segment display digit has 7 segments plus the decimal point).
+- External LED display current limits: Standard board with 150mA per segment drivers is the most-often used, and the High Current board with 350-400mA per segment drivers for larger displays (each 7-segment display digit has 7 segments plus the decimal point).

 - External LED display voltage supply limits: 50V absolute maximum, 24v max recommended.